 Asian American Portraits

 This is a spontaneous project in reaction to the 1900% increase in hate crimes in 2020 against Asian Americans, and more specifically, against elderly Asian Americans.
 This is attributable to one US president who insidiously and repeatedly proclaimed this pandemic is caused by a “Chinese virus” and a green light for violence appears to have been lite.
 This has struck a painful chord in Asian American communities as we see our elderlies get seriously injured or killed while taking a neighborhood walk or a pregnant woman getting punched.
 Yet, the mainstream media gave little coverage.
-To date, our local, state, and national governments also did nothing effective to address this racist and inhumane crime against the most vulnerable.
 This is all because the victims are Asians - the invisible Americans who are forever seen as perpetual foreigners.

 I decided to paint Americans of Asian descent to share who we are as Americans and as humans.
 We have always been around - working, creating, doing great and bold things, and living and experiencing life here in America.
 I am starting with the Chinese Americans who I know personally or whose existence impacts my thinking.